 The UN Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health has observed that informed consent 'requires disclosure of the associated benefits, risks and alternatives to a medical procedure'.

-166 counselling services and community involvement adequate supporting comprehension and decision-making.
+The Special Rapporteur went on to state that, due to inherent inequalities between healthcare providers and individuals, there is a need for counselling services and community involvement adequate supporting comprehension and decision-making.
 Health information needs to be of the highest quality, freely available on a nondiscriminatory basis, accessible to the communication individual's particular needs (including special physical or cultural circumstances), and presented in a manner culturally and otherwise acceptable to the person consenting.
-Communication should be cognizant of varying levels of comprehension and not be too technical, complex, hasty, or in a language, manner or context that the patient does not understand.167
+Communication should be cognizant of varying levels of comprehension and not be too technical, complex, hasty, or in a language, manner or context that the patient does not understand.